The possible side effects of a transplant depend on your:

 - bleeding gums

-Your doctor or nurse will arrange for you to have a platelet transfusion.
-This is similar to a blood transfusion but only takes about an hour.
-You may react to the platelets.
-If you do, you will feel hot or very cold and shivery when you are having them.
+Some people have a reaction to the platelets.
+This can make you feel hot, itchy and shivery when you are having the transfusion.
 Tell your doctor or nurse if you have this.
-They will give you some injections into your drip to reduce the reaction.
+They will give you medicines to reduce the reaction.

 Your platelet count can take quite a while to get back to normal after a bone marrow or stem cell transplant.
-After having your own bone marrow or stem cells transplanted (an autologous transplant) it can take a few months to really recover.
+After having your own stem cells (an autologous transplant) it can take a few months to really recover.

 Once you finish your chemotherapy and radiotherapy, any sickness problems you have had should start to get better.
 Some of the other treatments you have might also make you feel sick, such as antibiotics.
 You can have anti sickness drugs for this.